This article has been updated to reflect the fact that the current deadline for a No Deal Brexit is 31 January 2020.

 .eu domain names

 After Exit Day, businesses established in the UK and non-EU citizens residing in the UK, will no longer be able to register .eu domain names or, if they already own a .eu domain name, to renew it.
-Details of the process that owners (with a Great Britain or Gibraltar residence country code) of existing .eu domain names should follow are published on the EURid website (this should be reviewed regularly for updates).
-In particular, if Exit Day is 31 October 2019, registrants will have until 1 January 2020 to demonstrate compliance with the .eu requirements, failing which the domain will be marked as withdrawn (in which case, it can no longer be used for websites or email).
-From 1 November 2020, all withdrawn domains will be revoked and available for general registration.
+Details of the process that owners (with a Great Britain or Gibraltar residence country code) of existing .eu domain names should follow are published on the EURid website (this should be reviewed regularly for updates as the current plan is described as being on hold).
+In particular, registrants will have until a certain date to demonstrate compliance with the .eu requirements, failing which the domain will be marked as withdrawn (in which case, it can no longer be used for websites or email).
+Further, from a date to be confirmed, all withdrawn domains will be revoked and available for general registration.

-Any non-eligible .eu domain that expires between 1 November 2019 and 1 January 2020 will not be automatically renewed, and will move to the 'withdrawn' status as soon as it expires.
+Any non-eligible .eu domain that expires during a period to be confirmed will not be automatically renewed, and will move to the 'withdrawn' status as soon as it expires.
 Accordingly, you should take relevant action in relation to such .eu domain names as soon as possible, and before Exit Day.

 Alternative domains may need to be considered if, for example, it is not possible to put the registration into the ownership of an eligible entity.